tma0si3/cr-examples/hello-world-webui/readme.md

 ### Show Hello World UI

 Browse to the example web app: <http://localhost:8080/hello-world-webui/>
-Insert your ThingId and press Submit.
+Insert your Thing ID and Solution API Token and press Submit.

 ### Update Hello World Thing with the Java Client